Employee and Labor Relations - Human Resources at Ohio State

-The Office of Human Resources (OHR) serves as a trusted partner to faculty, staff and human resource professionals regarding questions, conflicts and issues that arise in the workplace.
-OHR’s Employee and Labor Relations team leads these services and strategies for the Ohio State community.
+The Employee and Labor Relations (ELR) team serves as a trusted partner to faculty, staff and human resource professionals regarding questions, conflicts and issues that arise in the workplace.
+The Employee and Labor Relations team leads these services and strategies for the Ohio State community and Wexner Medical Center.

-Employee and Labor Relations Consultants combine expertise in workforce policies with a collaborative approach to deliver proactive and strategic services to the university.
-The team works closely with administrators, managers and human resource professionals to understand the unique needs and objectives of each college and business unit.
-Consultants also advise and interpret policies, procedures, labor contracts and key federal and state regulations.
+The ELR team combines expertise in workforce policies with a collaborative approach to deliver proactive and strategic services to the university.
+ELR works closely with administrators, managers and human resource professionals to understand the unique needs and objectives of each college and business unit.
+ELR also helps problem solve, provide advice, and interpret policies, procedures, labor contracts and key federal and state regulations.

-Employee and Labor Relations Consultants assist in resolving problems and conflicts before they escalate and assist in facilitating informal mediation.
+Employee and Labor Relations Senior Representatives assist in resolving problems and conflicts in the workplace before they escalate to a disruption.
+Employee and Labor Relations Senior Representatives are available to provide problem-solving strategies to managers, human resource professionals, or employees involved in conflict.
+They can also assist in facilitating informal mediation.
 Conflict in the workplace can arise in a wide variety of ways.
-It can range from misunderstandings, to very mild interpersonal problems, to serious conflicts.
-Visit HR Policies and Forms for university policies related to conflict resolution.
+It can range from workplace misunderstandings, very mild interpersonal problems, to serious conflicts.

-The Office of Human Resources also offers formal mediation services.
+Human Resources also offers formal mediation services.
 Mediation is a voluntary and confidential process in which a neutral third party helps disputing parties work through and resolve problems.
 It is not available for resolving disputes related to promotion and tenure, discrimination, sexual misconduct, serious misconduct/criminal activity, discharge or issues governed by federal or state law.
 For more information on mediation services, please call (614) 688-5396.

-Employee and Labor Relations Consultants serve as objective hearing officers in matters involving corrective action, employee grievances and resolutions of dispute, when applicable.
+Employee and Labor Relations Senior Representatives serve as objective hearing officers in matters involving corrective action, employee grievances and resolutions of dispute, when applicable.
 Corrective action is the process used to identify and correct undesirable behavior of employees.
 The objective of corrective action is to eliminate undesirable behavior and provide employee a fair and just process.
 Visit HR Policies and Forms for university policies related to corrective action.

-Employee and Labor Relations Consultants perform objective and thorough investigations of employee complaints in many areas, including discrimination, sexual misconduct and workplace violence.
-Consultants also investigate allegations that university policies have been violated.
+The Office of Human Resources Employee and Labor Relations is responsible for investigating all workplace complaints.
+Employee and Labor Relations Senior Representatives perform objective and thorough investigations of workplace complaints in many areas, including staff conflict of interest, retaliation, and workplace violence.
+Representatives also investigate allegations where other Human Resources or university policies have been violated.
 Investigations play a key role in the university’s risk management strategies and practices.
 Through consultations and investigations, the Employee and Labor Relations team provide guidance on key employment practices and laws to ensure a healthy work environment.